wwarthen/RomWBW/Source/Doc/Architecture.md

 SND_SN76489    | 0x01  | SN76489    | E: Left channel port, L: Right channel port
 SND_AY38910    | 0x02  | AY-3-8910  | D: Address port, E: Data port
 SND_BITMODE    | 0x03  | I/O PORT   | D: Address port, E: Bit mask

+### Function 0x56 -- Sound Duration (SNDDUR)

+| _Entry Parameters_
+|       B: 0x56
+|       C: Audio Device Unit ID
+|       HL: Duration

+|      _Returned Values_
+|           A: Status (0=OK, else error)

+This function sets the duration of the note to be played in milliseconds.

+If the duration is set to zero, then the play function will operate in a non-blocking mode. i.e. a tone will start playing and the play function will return.
+The tone will continue to play until the next tone is played.
+I/O PORT are not compatible and will not play a note if the duration is zero.

+For other values, when a tone is played, it will play for the duration defined in HL and then return.

 `\clearpage`{=latex}